 Children born with Down syndrome, also known as trisomy 21, often face an uncertain future.
-The chromosomal abnormality, which affects about 5,000 babies born each year, puts children at greater risk for chronic and life-threatening conditions such as heart disease, bone deformities, neurological, gastrointestinal and endocrine disorders, as well as feeding and developmental disabilities.
+This common chromosomal abnormality, which affects about 5,000 babies born each year, puts children at greater risk for chronic and life-threatening conditions such as heart disease, bone deformities, neurological, gastrointestinal and endocrine disorders, as well as feeding and developmental disabilities.

 How Your Support Helps

-By participating in the CHOP Buddy Walk, raising funds or donating to the event, you are supporting:
+By participating in the CHOP Buddy Walk®, raising funds or donating to the event, you are supporting:

 With your support, babies born with Down syndrome can experience the many joys of childhood — and flourish in adulthood.